What are the roads like in Zambia? The short answer – shocking.

-There was even a signal system to warn of a crash site; leafy tree branches lined up for a hundred metres or so on the asphalt.
-Trucks still in service always assisted us to overtake them, by indicating right if dangerous, or left if clear.
+There was even a signal system to warn of a crash site.
+A crashed driver would line up leafy tree branches lined up for a hundred metres or so on the asphalt, as makeshift marker cones.

 A break for truck stop food

-A local shop sold hot dogs, which were propped up in a glass-doored oven, and looked as though they had cooking in the heat for days.
-We ordered Cokes, and drank them as fast as we could at the insistence of the shopkeeper, who wanted the empty bottles back.
+A local shop sold hot dogs, which were propped up in a glass-doored oven, and looked as though they had been cooking in the heat for days.
+We ordered Cokes, and drank them as fast as we could (the insistent shopkeeper wanted the empty bottles back, and was hurrying us).